AdilFayyaz/LangChain-CustomAgent/README.md

 ## Features

 - **User Input for Party Details**:
-  - Select location, capacity, date, cuisine, entertainment type, and budget for the party.
+  - Select location, capacity, date, cuisine, entertainment type and budget for the party.

 - **Adjustment Functionality**:
   - Modify the party plan details such as location, capacity, cuisine, entertainment, and budget via the sidebar and regenerate the plan based on updated input.